How long is a long-term business loan?

 - Longer Processing times

-- Not flexible when it comes to drawing capital
+- Not flexible when it comes to drawing capital like a business line of credit

 The Best Business Funding Providers Offering Long-Term Business Loans

 U.S. Small Business Administration – The SBA’s mission is to help Americans who have the desire and passion to be entrepreneurs start, build, and grow their businesses successfully.
-The SBA is not the lender, but a government agency that provides small business loan program guarantees of up to 85% of the amount provided through an SBA-approved business lender.
+The SBA is not the lender, but a government agency that provides small business loan program SBA loans guarantees of up to 85% of the amount provided through an SBA-approved business lender.
 The approved business lenders may require real estate, in some cases, for collateral.
 Most loans offered by SBA are considered term business loan long.
-SBA is the leading source for a long-term business loan and provides the most long-term financing in the United States to small businesses.
+SBA is the leading source for a long-term business loan and provides the most long-term funding in the United States to small businesses.

 Federal and State Banks – Bank loans are known to have long-term loans for businesses but be prepared to provide assets for collateral such as real estate.
 A bank loan for a business will require extensive paperwork and definitely some patience if they are to loan long-term.
 Bank loans at the end of the day do have the best terms, but if you’re looking for quick service, a bank loan may not be the best solution and another option may be best.